 Don't get the decimal place mixed up.
 Remember that .2 amps is 200ma and .02 amps is 20ma Most meters will actually measure in milli-amps, so you should not have to convert between amps and mill-amps.
 Also keep in mind that inexpensive meters might have a hard time measuring current accurately at this low of a reading, so don't be too picky with your readings.
 This problem is rarely borderline.
 It is either normal, or very high.

 Once in awhile, a problem happens with the audio ground for the Aux input.
 The problem will exhibit a very specifc type of distortion.
 The audio will have the distinct sound of an echo, and there will be virtually no bass.
 The volume level will be noticeably lower as well.
 The reason for this odd behavior is that when the audio loses its ground, the left channel will pick up its ground through the right channel, and the right channel will pick up its ground through the left channel.
 The wider the stereo separation, the worse it sounds.
-The differences in the stereo sound coming through the left and right channels tends to cancel each other out.
+Any similarities in the stereo sound coming through the left and right channels tends to cancel each other out.

 If your distortion does not match all of those symptoms, then the problem is elsewhere.
 Try lowering the volume at your mp3 player to see if the sound quality improves. it is possible to overdrive the radio inputs with high output mp3 players.
 Dirty connections on GPS cradles are another possibility.